awsdocs/aws-kms-developer-guide/doc_source/services-wm.md

 ### A Unique Encryption Key for Each Message<a name="workmail-message-key"></a>

 When a message is added to the mailbox, Amazon WorkMail generates a unique 256\-bit AES symmetric encryption key for the message outside of AWS KMS\.
 It uses this *message key* to encrypt the message\.
 Amazon WorkMail encrypts the message key under the mailbox key and stores the encrypted message key with the message\.
 Then, it encrypts the mailbox key under the CMK for the organization\.

+### Creating a New Mailbox<a name="workmail-create-mailbox"></a>

+When Amazon WorkMail creates a new mailbox, it uses the following process to prepare the mailbox to hold encrypted messages\.
++ Amazon WorkMail generates a unique 256\-bit AES symmetric encryption key for the mailbox outside of AWS KMS\.
++ Amazon WorkMail calls the AWS KMS [Encrypt](https://docs.aws.amazon.com/kms/latest/developerguide/API_Encrypt.html) operation\.
+It passes in the mailbox key and the identifier of the customer master key \(CMK\) for the organization\.
+AWS KMS returns a ciphertext of the mailbox key encrypted under the CMK\.
++ Amazon WorkMail stores the encrypted mailbox key with the mailbox metadata\.

 ### Encrypting a Mailbox Message<a name="workmail-encrypt"></a>